chvandorp/scdynsys/notebooks/README.md

 * `FigureDataOverview.ipynb`: Create the first figure of the manuscript that shows an overview of the data (cell counts, flow data, experimental setup).
-* FigureVAEDiagram.ipynb`: Make a diagram that explains how the IA model works.
+* `FigureVAEDiagram.ipynb`: Make a diagram that explains how the IA model works.
 * `SequentialApproachClustering.ipynb`: In this notebook we do the initial analyses for the SA.
-  We parse the flow data, cluster with the Leiden algorithm, find consensus clusters, and create timeseries. **IN PROGRESS**
+  We parse the flow data, cluster with the Leiden algorithm, find consensus clusters, and create timeseries.
 * `SequentialApproachFitting.ipynb`: In this notebook we do the downstream analyses for the SA.
-  We fit Stan models to the timeseries and we also do model comparison. **IN PROGRESS**
+  We fit Stan models to the timeseries and we also do model comparison.
 * `FigureSAClustering.ipynb`: Here, we take the data processed in the SA clustering notebook and make a figue for the manuscript.
 * `IntegratedApproach.ipynb`: **IN PROGRESS**
 * `InfluxExperiment.ipynb`: **IN PROGRESS**
 * `BiphasicModels.ipynb`: Fit simple biphasic models to the cell count data alone.
 Create a figure for the SI.
-* **TODO**
+* `FigureSAClusteringCD4.ipynb` Clustering figure in the sequential approach for the CD4 data (SI figure) **IN PROGRESS**
+* `FigureSAFittingCD4.ipynb` Model fitting figure in the sequential approach for the CD4 data (SI figure) **IN PROGRESS**